saltstack/salt/doc/ref/configuration/minion.rst

 ================================================

 The following settings are for configuring the Windows Software Repository (winrepo) on a masterless minion.
-To run in masterless minion mode set the :conf_minion:`file_client` to ``local`` or run ``salt-call`` with the ``--local`` option
+To run in masterless minion mode, set the :conf_minion:`file_client` to ``local`` or run ``salt-call`` with the ``--local`` option